blockstack-packages/blockstack-profiles-js-deprecated/README.md

 ### Usernames

-Let's say you register the username 'john' within the 'id' namespace, the default namespace for usernames.
-Then your username would be expressed as `john.id`.
+Let's say you register the username 'alice' within the 'id' namespace, the default namespace for usernames.
+Then your username would be expressed as `alice.id`.

 ### Profiles